unknwon/cae/README.md

 ### Implementations

 - Package `zip`: this package enables you to transparently read or write ZIP compressed archives and the files inside them.
 [Go Walker](http://gowalker.org/github.com/Unknwon/cae/zip).
+	- Features:
+		- Add file or directory from everywhere to archive, no one-to-one limitaion.
+		- Able to extract part of entries, not all at once.